awsdocs/aws-systems-manager-user-guide/doc_source/automation-aws-runpacker.md

 Windows, Linux

 **Parameters**
-+ TemplateS3BucketName
++ AutomationAssumeRole

   Type: String

-  Description: The name of the S3 bucket containing the packer template\.
+  Description: \(Optional\) The Amazon Resource Name \(ARN\) of the AWS Identity and Access Management \(IAM\) role that allows Systems Manager Automation to perform the actions on your behalf\.
+If no role is specified, Systems Manager Automation uses the permissions of the user that runs this document\.
-+ TemplateFileName
++ Force

-  Type: String
+  Type: Boolean

-  Description: The name, or key, of the template file in the S3 bucket\.
+  Description: A Packer option to force a builder to run when artifacts from a previous build otherwise prevent a build from running\.
 + Mode

   Type: String

   Description: The mode, or command, in which to use Packer when validating against the template\.
 Options include `Build`, `Validate`, and `Fix`\.
-+ Force
++ TemplateFileName

-  Type: Boolean
+  Type: String

-  Description: A Packer option to force a builder to run when artifacts from a previous build otherwise prevent a build from running\.
+  Description: The name, or key, of the template file in the S3 bucket\.
-+ AutomationAssumeRole
++ TemplateS3BucketName

   Type: String

-  Description: \(Optional\) The ARN of the role that allows Automation to perform the actions on your behalf\.
+  Description: The name of the S3 bucket containing the packer template\.

 **Document Steps**